Skip to content

 os_arch = ["Linux", "Windows"]

-# ---------------- Optional fields ----------------
+# ---------------- Optional Fields ---------------

-# Disable the current rule
+# Disable this rule

 #disabled = false

-# Default to add hostname in tags
+# Defaultly add hostname in tags

 #omit_hostname = false